schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 local minima (not necessarily the absolute minimum).
 * **Display Error?:** If checked, the plugin will display the error of the deblurred image in a dialog box after deconvolution.
+* **Deconvolve from Hyperstack?** If checked, the plugin will deconvolve the currently opened image.
+If unchecked, the plugin will prompt the user for the directory where the image stacks are stored.
+	* **Stack Directory:** Prompt to select the folder in which the stacks to be deconvolved are stored.
+	This folder should *only* contain stacks.
+* **Save by Frame?** If checked, the plugin will prompt the user to select the directory in which to save deconvolved images.
+The images are stored as stacks and ordered by frame in a folder named `Deconvolved`.
+If unchecked, the plugin will open a hyperstack when deconvolution is complete.
+	* **Save Directory:** Prompt to select the directory in which to save deconvolved frames.
+A folder named `Deconvolved` will be created in this directory, and deconvolved images will be placed there.
 * **PSF:** Dialog to open the PSF image.
 This should be a 3D image with the same dimensions as the image to be deconvolved.